Donor-Advised Funds: Strategic Giving or Delayed Doing?

 To be fair, there’s brilliance in the design.
 DAFs allow donors to be strategic rather than impulsive.
 They create a flexible, tax-efficient way to earmark funds for future generosity—especially when donors need time to plan or coordinate complex gifts.
 In the right hands, they can be a powerful engine for long-term impact.

 But when does strategic giving become indefinite deferral?
-Where’s the donor advised fund accountability?
+Where do we draw the line regarding donor advised fund accountability?

 How It Works (or Doesn’t, Depending on Who’s Asking)